GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

 # Rodent Whole-Brain fMRI Data Processing Toolbox
-This is a generally applicable and user friendly fMRI preprocessing toolbox for the whole brain of mice and rats.
-It provides the standard preprocessing procedures for preprocessing rodent brains as described in ([Kai-Hsiang Chuang, et al., Neuroimage, 2019](https://www.sciencedirect.com/science/article/pii/S105381191832192X)) and ([Hsu-Lei Lee, et al. Neuroimage, 2019](https://www.sciencedirect.com/science/article/pii/S1053811919302344?via%3Dihub)).
+This is a generally applicable and user-friendly fMRI preprocessing toolbox for the whole brain of mice and rats.
+It provides the standard preprocessing procedures for preprocessing rodent brains as described in (Chuang et al., 2018; Lee et al., 2019).
 This toolbox was generalized for both mice and rat group data.
 It normalizes the group datasets to a standard template of the mouse or the rat model, and then extracts timeseries based on an atlas.
 This software toolbox allows a variety of combinations of preprocessing procedures and parameters being specified by users depending on the applications.
 Moreover, a user-specified repressors file can be added for task pattern regressions in addition to the classical detrending, motion parameters, brain tissue or noise regressions.
 This toolbox has been tested on 4 different fMRI group datasets of rodent whole brains with different imaging and experimental settings (3 rats groups and 1 mice group).
-Decent functional connectivity maps and quasiperiodic dynamic patterns ([Thompson et al., Neuroimage, 2014](https://www.sciencedirect.com/science/article/abs/pii/S1053811913009658?via%3Dihub)) were obtained.
+Decent functional connectivity maps and quasiperiodic dynamic patterns (Thompson et al., 2014) were obtained.
 A video tutorial for using this toolbox is available at https://youtu.be/VpiJkaGaRHU.
 A comprehensive user manual is enclosed below.

-If you find this toolbox useful for your work, please credit it to: Nan Xu, Leo Zhang+, Sam Larson+, Zengmin Li, Nmachi Anumba, Wen-Ju Pan, Kai-Hsiang Chuang, Shella Keilholz, 2021.
+If you find this toolbox useful for your work, please credit it to: Nan Xu, Leo Zhang+, Sam Larson+, Zengmin Li, Nmachi Anumba, Lauren Daley, Wen-Ju Pan, Kai-Hsiang Chuang, Shella Keilholz, 2021.
 Rodent whole-brain fMRI data preprocessing toolbox. https://github.com/GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe (+ equal contributions)

 # Table of Contents
 * 1 - [Dependencies](#section-1)